eisensheng/pytest-catchlog/README.rst

     def test_baz(caplog):
         func_under_test()
-        for record in caplog.records():
+        for record in caplog.records:
             assert record.levelname != 'CRITICAL'
-        assert 'wally' not in caplog.text()
+        assert 'wally' not in caplog.text

 For all the available attributes of the log records see the ``logging.LogRecord`` class.